Overview

 ITEM 14: CLIENT REFERRALS AND OTHER COMPENSATION

-oversight for WAM's provision of investment management or other advisory services.
-Under the WAS
+provision of investment management or other advisory services.
+Under the WAS Program, Strategic

-Program, Strategic Advisers acts as a solicitor for WAM, and WAM pays referral fees to Strategic
+Advisers acted as a solicitor for WAM, and WAM paid referral fees to Strategic Advisers for each

-Advisers for each referral received based on WAM's assets under management attributable to each
+referral received based on WAM's assets under management attributable to each client referred by

-client referred by Strategic Advisers or members of each client’s household.
-The WAS Program is
+Strategic Advisers or members of each client’s household.
+The WAS Program is designed to help

-designed to help investors find an independent investment advisor, and any referral from Strategic
+investors find an independent investment advisor, and any referral from Strategic Advisers to WAM

-Advisers to WAM does not constitute a recommendation by Strategic Advisers of WAM's particular
+does not constitute a recommendation by Strategic Advisers of WAM's particular investment

-investment management services or strategies.
-More specifically, WAM pays the following amounts
+management services or strategies.
+More specifically, WAM paid the following amounts to Strategic

-to Strategic Advisers for referrals: the sum of (i) an annual percentage of 0.10% of any and all assets
+Advisers for referrals: the sum of (a) an annual percentage of 0.10% of any and all assets in client

-(ii) an annual percentage of 0.25% of all other assets held in client accounts.
-In addition, WAM has
+annual percentage of 0.25% of all other assets held in client accounts.
+In addition, WAM had agreed

-agreed to pay Strategic Advisers an annual program fee of $50,000 to participate in the WAS Program.
+to pay Strategic Advisers an annual program fee of $50,000 to participate in the WAS Program.
+These

-These referral fees are paid by WAM and not the client.
+referral fees were paid by WAM and not the client.

-To receive referrals from the WAS Program, WAM must meet certain minimum participation criteria,
+To receive referrals from the WAS Program, WAM needed to meet certain minimum participation

-but Advisor has been selected for participation in the WAS Program as a result of its other business
+criteria, but WAM was selected for participation in the WAS Program as a result of its other business

 relationships with Strategic Advisers and its affiliates, including Fidelity Brokerage Services, LLC